-David, a 12-year-old, escapes from a Communist concentration camp with little more than a compass, a sealed letter, a loaf of bread, and instructions to carry the letter to Copenhagen, Denmark.
-David is thrust into the free world for the first time in his young life as he travels across Europe.
-His spiritual voyage of discovery, where David slowly loses his instinctive mistrust of humanity and begins to smile, share, trust and ultimately, love, addresses the cruelties, politics, and suffering of warfare while celebrating the resilience of youth and the unbreakable spirit of a child.
+Twelve-year-old David escapes from a Communist concentration camp with little more than a compass, a sealed letter, a loaf of bread, and instructions to carry the letter to Copenhagen, Denmark.
+David is thrust into the free world for the first time as he travels across Europe.
+His spiritual voyage of discovery, where David slowly loses his instinctive mistrust of humanity and begins to smile, share, trust and ultimately, love, addresses the cruelties, politics, and suffering of warfare while celebrating the unbreakable spirit of a child.
 Written by

 When David is about to board the flight to meet his mother, we can see the tail of a modern airliner that is taxiing in the background.
 See more »

 In the years after World War II, many people in Eastern Europe were sent to forced labor camps for disagreeing with their new governments.
 Because of this, families were torn apart.
 Life in these camps was very harsh, and escape was not an option.
 And yet, for one boy named David, it was his only hope...

 Are you listening to me?
 You must escape from here tonight.
 It's your only chance to stay alive.
 If you follow my instructions and make it out of the camp.
 Travel when it's dark to...

 [...]
 See more »

 Surprisingly well adapted... as moving as the novel.